Granted, few of us look forward to colonoscopy prep. That said, it's not nearly as bad as many people have come to believe.

 For colonoscopies, no solid food is allowed 24 hours before the procedure.
 Anything you can see through and has no pulp is OK to drink, including:

-- Jell-O, Gatorade and popsicles, but none that is red, purple or orange
+- Jell-O, Gatorade and popsicles, but none that are red, purple or orange

 - Apple or white grape juice